makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 **DevOps Engineer**

 Acquiring an internal DevOps engineer will enable the Oracle Core Unit to begin to wean itself off of its dependency on Tech-Ops for production monitoring.
-This will enable more focused attention on the needs of the Core Unit, as well as a lower latency communication loop with respect to issues / emergencies.
-It will also support the transition of the Maker Protocol to go multi-chain as Oracles will be required to expand to every chain Maker wants to support.
+This will enable more focused attention on the needs of the Core Unit, as well as a lower latency communication loop with respect to issues/emergencies.
+It will also support the transition of the Maker Protocol to go multi-chain, as Oracles will be required to expand to every chain Maker wants to support.

 **Marketing Associate**

 A marketing role is necessary to engage with the crypto ecosystem about the exceptional reliability and security properties of the Maker Oracles.
 This marketing would aim to onboard new Oracle consumers and Feeds.

-## MKR Vesting
+### MKR Vesting

 The Oracle Core Unit uses a linear interpolation model which utilizes contributor compensation to calculate the amount of MKR each individual will vest.

-### Formulas
+#### Formulas

 ```
 [Initial Annual FTE Incentive Value in USD] = MAX(
     2.45 * [Annual FTE Gross Salary] -275,000 USD;
     [Annual FTE Gross Salary] * 0.35
 )
 ```

 ```